 Every company that needs to meet compliance standards, especially concerning valid legal regulations, will ask how to archive mailboxes after an employee leaves.
-In this tutorial learn how to export an Office 365 PST file with eDiscovery in Office 365.
+In this tutorial learn how to export Office 365 PST file with eDiscovery in Office 365.

 Ready?
 Let’s get started!